Code-Institute-Submissions/sniclasj-just-tri-it_JanResub/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/sniclasj/just-tri-it)

-## Difference Between Local App and Heroku Deployed App
+## Difference Between Local and Deployed Versions

 Certain images are only deployed on the Heroku app as they are stored in AWS as opposed to the local media file.